MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

     ![Illustrates the Host configuration step of the Azure Kubernetes Service host wizard.](.\media\setup\host-configuration.png)

-5. Register with Azure and choose to send diagnostic data to Microsoft in the **Azure registration** step.
-While this page asks for an Azure subscription and resource group, there is no cost for setting up and using Azure Kubernetes Service in public preview.
-The diagnostic data you send to Microsoft will be used to help keep the service secure and up to date, troubleshoot problems, and make product improvements.
-After you've made your selections, select **Next**.
-6. Review all of your selections so far in the **Review + create** step.
+5. Review all of your selections so far in the **Review + create** step.
 If you're satisfied with your selections, select **Set up** to begin host setup.
-7. On the **Setup progress** page, you can watch the progress of your host setup.
+6. On the **Setup progress** page, you can watch the progress of your host setup.
 At this point, you are welcome to open Windows Admin Center in a new tab and continue your management tasks.
-8. If the deployment succeeds, you will be presented with a management dashboard where you can create and manage your Kubernetes clusters.
+7. If the deployment succeeds, you will be presented with a management dashboard where you can create and manage your Kubernetes clusters.

 ## Next steps